oberocks/vainglory-base-stats/README.md

           * values
           * ratios
           * overdrive

+### Image Files
+The link below will provide you with a .zip file from a public dropbox directory.
+This .zip file has each image thumbnail referenced in the JSON data for each hero, each hero ability and each item.
+The organization of the image directories are as follows:
+  * images
+    * abilities
+        * [directory with each heroes name]
+    * heroes
+    * items

+<a href="https://www.dropbox.com/s/9zonaih81knggfi/images.zip?dl=0" target="_blank">Download Images Zip</a>

 ### Road Map
 Here are the tasks planned for the future of this project: